eubinecto/idiombeddings/README.md

-# Idiombeddings - a constituent-induced embeddings for idioms
+# Idiombeddings - constituent-induced embeddings for idioms

 (WORK IN PROGRESS - this is a spin-off project from the [Idiomify](https://github.com/eubinecto/idiomify) project.
 Will start working on this as soon as Idiomify is done)